How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \subsection{Design of the evaluation}

-To address our research questions, we compare the results of different toxicity testing approaches applied to the same set of evaluation subjects, all within the same budget.
+We address our research questions by comparing the results of different toxicity testing approaches applied to the same set of evaluation subjects, all within the same budget.
 RQ1, RQ2, and RQ3 are answered quantitatively using selected metrics to assess effectiveness, cost overhead, and frequency of conditioning classes.
 RQ4 is answered both quantitatively and qualitatively using selected metrics and having humans evaluate the fluency of the generated input prompts.
 RQ5 is answered qualitatively by having domain experts evaluate the perceived toxicity level of responses.
-The following sections detail the evaluation subjects selected, the testing approaches compared, and the testbed used for the experimental campaign.